jpt/font-scripts/README.md

 ## License

-The Family Stemps Interpolator is ostensibly a fork of [Linus Romer's steminterpolator]( https://github.com/linusromer/steminterpolation), so it also carried the GNU GPLv3 license.
+The Family Stemps Interpolator is ostensibly a fork of [Linus Romer's steminterpolator]( https://github.com/linusromer/steminterpolation), so it also carries the GNU GPLv3 license; see `GPL` file.

-The rest of is is CCO; intellectual property is stupid.
+The rest of it is [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).